 When you see a neighborhood for the first time, the most important thing is often the way it looks, like its homes and its setting.
 Some places look the same, but they only reveal their true character after living in them for a while because they contain a unique mix of occupational or cultural groups.
 This neighborhood is very unique in some important ways, according to NeighborhoodScout's exclusive exploration and analysis.

-Most American households own a car or other vehicle.
-Many own two cars or perhaps three.
-In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
-But NeighborhoodScout's analysis revealed that households in the Troutman St / Knickerbocker Ave neighborhood have a highly unusual car ownership.
-78.8% of the households in this neighborhood don't own a car at all.
+American households most often have a car, and regularly they have two or three.
+But households in the Troutman St / Knickerbocker Ave neighborhood buck this trend.
+78.1% of the households in this neighborhood don't own a car at all.
 This is more carless households than NeighborhoodScout found in 99.8% of U.S. neighborhoods.

 What you'll find when you visit or move to this neighborhood is one of the most crowded neighborhoods in all of America.
 With an incredible 85,946 people per square mile, it is more densely populated than 99.5% of America's neighborhoods.
 Even if you drive or take transit to your place of employment, many people enjoy being able to walk in their neighborhood.
 What many people don't realize is that most of America's premier vacation locations are also very walkable.
 The Troutman St / Knickerbocker Ave neighborhood is among the top 5% of American neighborhoods in terms of walkability.